Don Francisco (television host): Other endeavours

-On 1 March 2016, Don Francisco announced his return to the television and signed a multi-year deal with Telemundo.
-His first show on the network titled Don Francisco Te Invita, a Sunday night talk show considered to be a spiritual successor to both Don Francisco Presenta and Sábado Gigante, debuted on 9 October 2016.
+On 1 March 2016, following the conclusion of Sábado Gigante, Don Francisco announced his return to television and signed a multi-year deal with Telemundo.
+His first show on the network was Don Francisco Te Invita, a Sunday night talk show considered to be a spiritual successor to both Don Francisco Presenta and Sábado Gigante, debuted on 9 October 2016.
 The Telemundo show was canceled in late 2018 after the airing of 100 episodes.